A therapy for the mind

 Art therapy is one of the six expressive art therapies, these being dance, poetry, drama, music, art and psychodrama.
 So, if the therapy of art is not for you, there’s other expressive therapies that you can discover.

 I for one, love to stumble across a motivational quote, listen to an uplifting song, read a positive message or get creative to find relief from stresses of the day and create mindfulness.
 All these things can change a pretty crap day to a good one, using the creative process to express how your feeling which in turn reduces stress and induces your inner Zen.
 It can have a huge impact on your wellbeing.

 In today’s society, mental health and wellbeing is paramount.
-The level of awareness over the years has built rapidly through organisations such as the Mental Health Foundation, charities such as Mind and relevant campaigns that continue to educate people about mental health and encourage society to openly talk about it without shame.
+The level of awareness over the years has built rapidly through organisations such as the Mental Health Foundation, charities such as Mind and relevant campaigns that continue to educate people about mental health and encourage society to openly talk about it without shame or judgement.

-The process of creating Art can be a great way to express and channel emotion to help us heal and develop a healthy and balanced mind.
+The process of creating Art, or painting our inner feelings, can be a great way to express and channel emotion to help us heal and develop a healthy and balanced mind.
 A way of ‘brain dumping’, making sense of and resolving things in our heads, that we may struggle to express or say out loud.
 A very powerful tool come to think of it.

 So, what do you think your painting would express?
 (Hypothetical question of course :-))

 To me, using expression, imagination and colour to convey feelings and emotions, and bring experiences to life, is a powerful concept and one which is unique to us all.
 Just as individuals...all unique in our own way, so is our art...and we are all flipping amazing!